-About the Sonoma Creek Watershed
+Protecting the Sonoma Creek Watershed

-With its beautiful, largely rural watershed, Sonoma Valley boasts some of the finest parks, forests, grasslands, and vineyards in the San Francisco Bay Area.
+With its beautiful, largely rural watershed, Sonoma Valley boasts some of the finest parks, forests, grasslands and vineyards in the San Francisco Bay Area.
 Upland areas are drained by Sonoma Creek—which, along with its tributaries, is home to a run of endangered steelhead trout, as well as Chinook salmon and California freshwater shrimp.